kimchitsigai/Articles-and-Tutorials/exim_send-only_mail_server.md

 Due to the popularity of Gmail, Google Apps, Outlook.com, Yahoo!
 Mail & a myriad of other providers, many cloud-server users mistakenly fail to install a mail server, initially.
 However, humans are not the only ones that send email.
 If fact, many Linux server applications also need to send email.

-## Exim Message Transfer Agent (MTA)
+## Message Transfer Agent (MTA)

-Exim is a lightweight MTA developed at the University of Cambridge for use on Unix-based systems connected to the Internet.
-It is freely available under the terms of the [GNU General Public Licence](http://www.gnu.org/licenses/gpl.html).
-Today, Exim 4 is the default MTA on Debian Linux systems.
+A Message Transfer Agent, or Mail Transfer Agent, transfers electronic mail messages from one computer to another.
+An MTA implements both the client (sending) and server (receiving) portions of the Simple Mail Transfer Protocol (SMTP).

+Another popular MTA is [Postfix](https://www.digitalocean.com/community/articles/how-to-install-and-setup-postfix-on-ubuntu-12-04), but users that do not require a full-fledged mail server prefer the Exim send-only mail server because it is lightweight, compared to other MTAs.
+Thus, Exim is a good choice for WordPress installations.

 ## Prerequisites

-This guide assumes that you have already set your droplet's hostname and Fully Qualified Domain Name (FQDN). *See* [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md).
+This guide assumes that you have already:

+* Set your droplet's hostname and Fully Qualified Domain Name (FQDN). *See* [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md);
+* Created the necessary DNS records. *See* [How to Set Up a Host Name with DigitalOcean](https://www.digitalocean.com/community/articles/how-to-set-up-a-host-name-with-digitalocean); and
+* Created an SPF record. *See* [How To use an SPF Record to Prevent Spoofing & Improve E-mail Reliability](https://www.digitalocean.com/community/articles/how-to-use-an-spf-record-to-prevent-spoofing-improve-e-mail-reliability).

 ## Update Current Software